+It seems the Haryana government’s compensation for failed crops is too absurd to believe, yet true.
+Farmers have reported getting a few rupees as compensation for the failed crop of a season.
+The government appears to provide its own reasoning, but regardless of how the tiny numbers came to be, it is abundantly clear that they cannot realistically compensate for the loss and become a cruel taunt instead of support.
 It is pathetic that an absurdly inadequate provision gets followed so blindly that all through the process no one realizes the absurdity of it till the point the cheque actually reaches the farmer who suffered the loss like a slap.